“Our object is to minimize the contrast between studio practice and public performance.”

 - Renew and innovate.
 To retain my mastery of a piece and elevate my interpretive ideas, I review passages in detail while considering new expressive possibilities.
 I also go over self-recordings.

-In sum, expert performers can pick up unfamiliar music and proceed through a mastering process that consistently results in expressive public performance.
+In sum, expert performers can pick up unfamiliar music and proceed through a mastering process that consistently results in precise, expressive public performance.

 © 2010 Gerald Klickstein